 Frances Davis Award for Excellence in Undergraduate Teaching

-The Frances Davis Award for Excellence in Undergraduate Teaching recognizes dedication and demonstrated excellence as teachers of undergraduate students.
+The Frances Davis Award for Excellence in Undergraduate Teaching for a faculty and a graduate assistant recognizes dedication and demonstrated excellence as teachers of undergraduate students.
 It was established as a memorial to the late Frances Davis, who taught mathematics at Leeward Community College and UH Mānoa for 19 years.

 Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Assistant

-Robert W. Clopton Award for Outstanding Service to the Community
+Robert W. Clopton Award for Distinguished Community Service

-The Robert W. Clopton Award for Outstanding Service to the Community recognizes a UH Mānoa faculty member for playing a socially significant role by applying intellectual leadership and academic expertise to the improvement of the community.
+The Robert W. Clopton Award for Distinguished Community Service recognizes a UH Mānoa faculty member for playing a socially significant role by applying intellectual leadership and academic expertise to the improvement of the community.
 The award was established as a memorial to longtime Mānoa College of Education Professor Robert Clopton and first awarded in 1977.